0xless/battmngr/README.md

 [I'm actively trying to support more devices](https://github.com/0xless/battmngr/issues/1) and I'm in need of someone willing to point out new models `battmngr` could support and test experimental verions of the script.

 Looking to test on:
-- Lenovo IdeaPad Flex 5 14are05 (experiemental_support branch works for this model, tested on 82LM* devices)
+- Lenovo IdeaPad Flex 5 14are05/14alc05 (experiemental_support, reported working on 82LM* devices)
-- Lenovo IdeaPad Flex 5 14alc05

 ## Note
 When in configuration: